Arc Publications: Origins

 Arc Publications began its life when Tony Ward took over the reins in 1969.
 Until then, it had been run by a writers' collective based in the Medway Towns and had little in terms of literary production.

 Tony Ward started then printing pamphlets and poetry collections by new poets writing in English, and in 1974 associated with the Arvon Foundation, moving to Todmorden.

 Arc left its Arvon base in Hebden Bridge and became independent not only in publishing but also printing its own titles as well as providing printing services for Anvil Press, Galloping Dog Press, Ferry Press, Spectacular Diseases and Trigram Press in the Lancashire/Yorkshire border town of Todmorden.
 The reasoning behind the choice of publications was to produce "what was important to poetry", despite personal choices or reception or their marketability.

 In 1993, Tony Ward built a new editorial board, reviving the press.
 The new co-editors were Michael Hulse and David Morley, who re-launched the press to include both a UK and an International series of poetry in English.

 In 1994, Angela Jarman joined the board, bringing with her the creation of Arc Music in 1998, with pre-press and marketing duties.

 In 1995, Jean Boase-Beier was appointed editor of the Translation series, publishing contemporary and past poetry from around the world in English translation, with sub-series including Visible Poets and Classics.

 In 1998, Michael Hulse left Arc, and John Kinsella replaced him in supervising the International series.

 In 2001, David Morley's duties were taken up by Jo Shapcott, who worked with Arc until 2006, when John W Clarke was appointed as editor of the UK series.

 Arc Publications today

-Arc currently publishes around 16 titles a year, with series including International, Music, Translation and UK & Ireland.
+Arc currently publishes around 16 titles a year, with series including International, Music, Translation, and UK & Ireland.

-The current team at Arc sees Tony Ward (General Editor), Angela Jarman (Director of Development), Jean Boase-Beier (Translations Editor), John W Clarke (UK and Ireland Editor) and John Kinsella (International Editor).
-They are aided by Sue Flynn (Administrative Assistant), who worked as a book finisher for Tony Ward when he was printing books for Arc and other independent presses, and Sarah Hymas (Marketing and Publicity) and a handful of interns, changing every year.

 Arc participated in the Poetry Parnassus project (part of the London 2012 Cultural Olympiad) with 19 of its poets in the UK to read.
 The launch event featured Simon Armitage, and three Arc poets - Kristiina Ehin, Zeyar Lynn and Alvin Pang.